ironcalc/IronCalc/docs/src/functions/financial/fv.md

 FV can be used to calculate future value over a specified number of compounding periods.
 A fixed interest rate or yield is assumed over all periods, and a fixed payment or deposit can be applied at the start or end of every period.

-If your interest rate varies between periods, use the FVSCHEDULE function (<span style="color:orange">link when page written</span>) instead of FV.
+If your interest rate varies between periods, use the **FVSCHEDULE** function instead of FV.

 ## Parameters